Mathnerd314/stroscot/docs/Reference/Memory.rst

   Object = (cell : Cell, unpack : Cell -> a)
   pack : a -> Object

 The memory representation of a value is defined by an overloaded ``pack`` function.
 The result of pack is an *object*, a tuple containing a cell and a matched unpack function to read the value back from the cell.
 Usually ``unpack`` will be a function pointer and Stroscot can use constant propagation to optimize it out of the object.
+In the worst case ``unpack`` contains a reference to the full value and Stroscot will use its default value representation.

 Cells are contiguous arrays of bytes.
 They can be reallocated and copied freely by the runtime.
 Cells are garbage collected, deallocated automatically when the cell is no longer used/accessible.
 Cells have a mask of unused bits to allow making holes.
 For example ``010`` masked with ``101`` produces ``0*0``, moving 3 bits.
 The runtime is free to use the center bit for garbage collection purposes.